 Your location also plays a role.
 Cheaper cities will typically offer more inexpensive surgeries.
 If you live in a more populous city, you can generally expect to pay more.
 The cat’s weight can also boost the price in some instances (which is another great reason to get your cat spayed or neutered when they’re young and small).

 What Our Members Paid for Spaying and Neutering Cats

 We asked our members at TheCatSite what they paid for getting their cats fixed.
 Data we requested included the cost of the surgery, where they live (city, town, rural environment, etc.), and whether they went to a low-cost clinic or a vet.

-The quotes provided in the beginning of this article are based on that input.
-Here’s some more information and quotes.
+The quotes provided at the beginning of this article are based on that input.
+Here's some more information and quotes.